nextgenusfs/funannotate2/docs/predict.rst

 Evidence-Based Prediction
 ----------------------

-For best results, provide protein and/or transcript evidence:
+For best results, provide protein and/or transcript evidence.
+By defualt, the UniProt/SwissProt database is used for protein evidence.

 .. code-block:: bash